Zax37/TCR/README.md

 # THE CLAW RECLUSE

-New version of Claw Community's webpage, based on Pico CMS.
+New version of Claw Community's webpage, based on Grav CMS.